 What were the impediments for the glass dining room wine cellar project?

-A wine bar and a beam were already on the spot where the wine cellar is currently located before the project started.
+A wine bar and a beam were already on the spot where the contemporary wine cellar is currently located before the project started.
 We had to demolish the countertop and the flooring to make room for the wine cellar.
 The limited space was an obstacle for installing the cooling system.
 The team at Los Angeles Custom Wine Cellars has proven to countless clients our dedication to each project.
 We provide solutions to our clients’ specific wine cellar needs.

 Glass Dining Room Wine Cellar Racking System

 The racking system was the easiest and most straight-forward part of the construction process.
 We used a Black Satin Vintage View Racking System for this project.
 The wine cellar has a capacity of 900 bottles.
 That number includes storage for 33 magnum sized bottles on each end of the wine cellar.
-The team installed three-deep, label-forward racking from Vintage View on the front, and single-deep, label-forward racking on the back.
+The team installed three-deep, label-forward wine racks from Vintage View on the front, and single-deep, label-forward racking on the back.